 Almost two years after revealing our modern powder room, I thought it was finally time to do a Q&A post all about our soft-close pocket door.
-I’ll be taking you through the process of why to buy a pocket door, cost to install a pocket door, what we think of our glass pocket door and how to adjust a pocket door (and fix it when it falls off its track).
+I'll be taking you through why to consider a pocket door, what installing a pocket door looks like, what our door installation cost, what we think of our glass pocket door and how to adjust a pocket door (and fix it when it falls off its track).

 Now that we've had it a few years, we definitely have all the thoughts on living with a bathroom pocket door and want to share it all so you can make an informed decision on whether you want to install one for your bathroom (or any other space!).